noam-sol/quickwit/docs/reference/rest-api.md

 - The search settings update is automatically picked up by searcher nodes when the next query is executed.
 - The indexing settings update is automatically picked up by the indexer nodes once the control plane emits a new indexing plan.
 - The doc mapping update is automatically picked up by the indexer nodes once the control plane emit a new indexing plan.
+- The storage credentials update is automatically applied when new storage connections are established.

 Updating the doc mapping doesn't reindex existing data.
 Queries and results are mapped on a best-effort basis when querying older splits.
 For more details, check [the reference](updating-mapper.md) out.